JamesColesanti/jamescolesanti.github.io/src/content/projects/tunetalk.md

 ![alt text](/TuneTalkAdminModUsers.png)

 Another feature specific for admin users is the ability to delete certain reviews.
-When an admin is logged in, an "X" will appear in the top right corner of every reviews.
+When an admin is logged in, an "X" will appear in the top right corner of every review.
 This can be clicked to delete the review.

 ![alt text](/TuneTalkAdminModReviews.png)